cal-itp/data-infra/docs/publishing/sections/4_analytics_portfolio_site.md

 Before executing the build, there are a few prior steps you need to do.

-1. Set up netlify key:
+1. Set up netlify key/make sure your Netlify token is up to date:

    - Install netlify: `npm install -g netlify-cli`
    - Navigate to your main directory